google-deepmind/levintreesearch_cm/README.md

 NOTICE: Currently, reproducing the paper's results requires up to 2GB of RAM per worker, and up to 5GB of free disk space per experiment.

-By order of total computation time, here are all the commands to reproduce the results of the paper (possibly with some small differences):
+By increasing order of total computation time, here are all the commands to reproduce the results of the paper (possibly with some small differences):

 ```shell
 racket -l- lts-cm/domains/witness/server